ihsn/nada-documentation/src/installation-guide/installation-sqlsrv.md

-# Installation (MS-SQL server)
+# Install with Microsoft SQL Server

+NADA can use **Microsoft SQL Server** as its database instead of MySQL or MariaDB.
+This is a full install option — not an add-on.
+For MySQL or MariaDB, see [Configure MySQL / MariaDB](./database-mysql) and your platform guide ([Windows](./platform-windows) or [Linux](./platform-linux)).

-To use Microsoft SQL Server database with NADA, it is recommended to use SQL Server 2012, or later, with **Full-Text** support enabled.
-The full-text engine provides faster search than the normal SQL search.
+It is recommended to use SQL Server **2012 or later**, with **Full-Text** support enabled.
+The full-text engine provides faster search than normal SQL search.

-The default installation of SQL Server does not include the Full-Text engine, so before continuing on to installing NADA, please make sure you have full-text installed on your database server.
+The default installation of SQL Server does not include the Full-Text engine, so before continuing, make sure full-text is installed on your database server.

-To check whether you have FULLTEXT service installed and enabled on your instance of database, run this:
+To check whether FULLTEXT is installed and enabled, run:

 ```sql
 select FULLTEXTSERVICEPROPERTY('ISFULLTEXTINSTALLED');
 ```

-The above statement should return a value `0` or `1`. `1` means FULLTEXT is installed.
+The statement returns `0` or `1`. `1` means FULLTEXT is installed.

+After drivers and `database.php` are configured below, return to **[Installation (Windows)](./platform-windows)** (or your platform guide) to finish permissions, the IIS/site setup, and the web installer.
 ## PHP database drivers (sqlsrv)
 The Microsoft SQL drivers for PHP are called **SQLSRV** and provide native support for connecting to a Microsoft SQL Server database.